-Join me in this live, two-hour class and discover the five things I’ve learned about the meaning of love from the life and thought of James Baldwin.
+View the archive of my two-hour class and discover the Five Things I’ve Learned about the meaning of love from the life and thought of James Baldwin.

 My name is Nichola Buccola.
 I’m a professor, a writer, and a teacher.
 In 2020, I published a book about James Baldwin, The Fire is Upon Us, which tells the story of the 1965 debate between James Baldwin and William F. Buckley and considers the ways that subsequent decades-long clash between the men still illuminates America’s racial divide.

 The Fire is Upon Us looks at this one, pivotal chapter of Baldwin’s life, but the truth is James Baldwin has much more to teach us.
 Another truth: I am obsessed with James Baldwin.
 It’s not too much to say that learning about Baldwin has radically changed my own life.
 I’ve devoted some time each day during the last decade to reading and thinking about his writings, novels, plays, essays, and speeches – and to considering his activism.
 For me, and for many others, Baldwin is the sort of writer who alters your perception of the world and forces you to consider and reconsider your place within it.